NickJongens/Intune-Printer-Deployment/README.md

 - **`-ConfigFilePath`** (String, Optional)
   Path to the printer configuration file (e.g., `config.dat`).
 If specified, the script will apply this configuration using `printui.exe`.

+## Packaging

+  1. Download the Microsoft Win32 Content Prep Tool Download the Microsoft Win32 Content Prep Tool from this GitHub page.

+  2. Extract the Tool
+     Extract the downloaded .zip file to a directory on your machine.
+     Inside, you will find the IntuneWinAppUtil.exe executable file.

+  4. Prepare the Files
+     Place the script (e.g., Install.ps1) and any supporting files (e.g., printer drivers, configuration files) into a single folder.

+     For example, your folder might look like this:

+     C:\MyPrinterApp
+     ├── Install.ps1
+     ├── Unnstall.ps1
+     ├── config.dat
+     └── Brother_HL_L2350DW.zip

 ## Usage

 Run the script using PowerShell with the required parameters.
 Ensure to add as a System context app.